fran-dv/bch-connect-monorepo/README.md

   };

   // Below, TransferCard has the form, which call proposeTransactionToWallet on submit
-  // WalletInfoCard just shows addresses and balance return (
+  // and WalletInfoCard just shows addresses and balance return (
     <section>
       <TransferCard